Fandom Forward: Funding

 Fandom Forward was funded primarily by private donations from members around the world.
 In 2012, Fandom Forward ran a fundraiser entitled Equality for the Win, or Equality FTW, on Indiegogo raising a total of $94,803 from 2,289 donors across the globe for their equality-related initiatives.
 They nearly doubled their goal of $50,000.
 Donors gave money in exchange for exclusive perks from people such as John and Hank Green, Potter Puppet Pals, Evanna Lynch, LeakyCon, StarKid and more.
 They have repeated the fundraiser each fall since.

 Fandom Forward was also a frequent grant winner from the Project4Awesome.
 The Granger Leadership Academy was sponsored by ActBlue, Mischief Management, the Ford Foundation, the American Library Association, and more.

 Reception

-Fandom Forward received significant support from the Vlogbrothers, John Green and Hank Green.
+Fandom Forward received significant support from the Vlogbrothers and John and Hank Green.
 Fandom Forward was a frequent favorite for donations from the annual Project for Awesome.

 Emerson Spartz, founder of MuggleNet, embraced Fandom Forward.
 "As readers we get very emotional when werewolves and house elves are being discriminated against," he described.
 Fandom Forward "shows how those feelings can relate to real problems that we can solve."

 Researcher Henry Jenkins said, "[Fandom Forward] has created a new form of civic engagement which allows participants to reconcile their activist identities with the pleasurable fantasies that brought the fan community together in the first place."